dstackai/dstack/contributing/GATEWAY.md

 `dstack-gateway` configures an Nginx reverse proxy.
 Each service or entrypoint configuration is stored as `/etc/nginx/sites-enabled/{port}-{server_name}.conf`.
 If the Nginx reload fails, `dstack-gateway` rolls back the changes.

 `dstack-gateway` enforces HTTPS (except for local traffic).
-Certbot issues Let's Encrypt certificates on service registration.
+On each service registration a TLS certificate is issued by Let's Encrypt or other configured CA via Certbot.

 If there are no replicas, the service configuration always returns 503; otherwise, the upstream with replicas is used.
 The upstream handles load balancing for us. `dstack-gateway` uses Unix sockets for SSH tunnels to avoid port conflicts between services.